HellThrall2000/PassVault/README.md

 # Password Manager Application

 This is a simple command-line password manager application written in C++.
 It allows you to securely store and manage your passwords for different apps and websites.
 The passwords are encrypted before being stored in a MySQL database.
+It is fully CRUD enabled.

 ## Features